inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 Rights management statement for the resource.

-This field is compatible with *16.
-Rights* in DataCite.
+When interfacing with Datacite, this field is converted to be compatible with *16.
+Rights*.

 The rights field is intended to primarily be linked to a customizable vocabulary of licenses (defaults [SPDX](https://spdx.org/licenses/)).
 It should however also be possible to provide